Adele steals the show at 2016 BRIT Awards

 The late British rock star David Bowie, who died last month, was paid an emotional tribute by Scottish singer Annie Lennox, who called Bowie a “quintessential visionary” who would be “loved and revered for as long as the earth still spins”.

-Bowie’s friend, British actor Gary Oldman, picked up a posthumous “BRIT Icon” award for the singer, while New Zealand’s Lorde performed Bowie’s hit song “Life on Mars”.
+Bowie’s friend, British actor Gary Oldman, picked up a poshumous “BRIT Icon” award for the singer, while New Zealand’s Lorde peformed Bowie’s hit song “Life on Mars”.

 The ceremony, which mainly recognises British music, also saw international awards handed out to Justin Bieber, Tame Impala and Bjork.

 The awards have come under fire for not representing non-white artists, just as the Oscars ceremony has.
-Black British singer Laura Mvula said she would not attend the ceremony, citing the lack of diversity, and “#BritsSoWhite” was trending on Twitter.
+Black British singer Laura Mvula said she would not attend the ceremony, citing the lack of diversity.

-“It is a shame,” guitarist Joff Oddie from BRIT-nominated band Wolf Alice told Reuters on the red carpet before the show.
-“You look through the nominations and there is not one...British black person nominated.
-That isn’t representative.”

-Barbados-born Rihanna marked her first performance on British soil since 2012 with a raunchy performance of “Work”, her new song with Drake, which featured a surprise appearance from the Canadian rapper.
+Barbados-born Rihanna marked her first peformance on British soil since 2012 with a raunchy perfomance of “Work”, her new song with Drake, which featured a surprise appearance from the Canadian rapper.

 There were also performances on the night by Britain’s James Bay, who was awarded best British male, and Justin Bieber, who was awarded best international male.
-Bieber performed an acoustic version of his song “Love Yourself” with James Bay before running onto the main stage to perform his hit “Sorry” with a troupe of backing dancers.
+Bieber performed an acoustic version of his song “Love Yourself” with James Bay before running onto the main stage behind a ring of fire to perform his hit “Sorry” with a troupe of backing dancers.

 British group Coldplay had kicked off proceedings with their song “Hymn for the Weekend”, and also picked up the award for best British group.